-The RPD samples the aggregate depth of the enqueued data waiting for transmission in its downstream channels' output buffers every 1 msec and stores the measurements in a circular buffer containing one thousand samples, thus providing buffer occupancy history for the most recent one second interval.
+The RPD samples the aggregate depth of the enqueued data waiting for transmission in its downstream channels' output buffers every 1 ms and stores the measurements in a circular buffer containing one thousand samples, thus providing buffer occupancy history for the most recent one-second interval.
 In cases where the RPD maintains multiple output queues per channel, the RPD records the sum of the measured individual queue depths for all output queues for a particular channel.
 This sum does not include the data enqueued for transmission on PLC subchannel.
 The CCAP Core can read the content of the measurement history buffer via GCP at any time.
-Based on this information, the CCAP Core can analyze such issues as latency and jitter, and optimize the channel output rate.
+Based on this information, the CCAP Core can analyze such issues as latency and jitter.
+As a result of the analysis, the CCAP Core can determine the optimal channel output rate and RPD's output buffer size configuration.